 Your company, name, address, phone, email, and web address, as well as your products or services, will appear in the membership listing on the Chamber’s website

-Your chamber of commerce might host professional development events.
+The Chamber might host professional development events.
 These events might include training or meeting opportunities.
 These opportunities help you learn or improve upon skills that are essential to running your business.